EU tensions flare over migrants as Macron blasts Italy - Journal du Cameroun

-French President Emmanuel Macron blasted Italy for its “irresponsibility” on Tuesday after it turned away a rescue boat carrying African migrants, exposing deep tensions in the European Union over the issue.
+French President Emmanuel Macron blasted Italy on Tuesday for “irresponsibility” after it turned away a rescue boat carrying African migrants, exposing deep tensions in the European Union over the issue.

-The decision by Italy to stop the Aquarius rescue boat landing at the weekend with 629 migrants on board has created the first serious clash between the country’s new far-right/populist government and its EU partners.
+The decision by Italy to stop the Aquarius rescue boat landing on its shores at the weekend with 629 migrants on board has created the first serious clash between the country’s new populist government and its EU partners.

 During a cabinet meeting on Tuesday, Macron accused Italy’s leaders of “cynicism and irresponsibility” and said they had broken international maritime law by refusing the boat the right to dock.